SMALLHOLDER CROP LOSS

 The shocking statistic that 33 percent of food is lost or wasted—one out of every three calories—begs the question, what can food and beverage companies do about food loss and waste in their supply chains?

-With funding from the Rockefeller Foundation, the Sustainable Food Lab is working to develop, test and socialize a set of crop loss metrics to be used in smallholder supply chains.
+With funding from The Rockefeller Foundation, the Sustainable Food Lab is working to develop, test and socialize a set of crop loss metrics to be used in smallholder supply chains.
 These metrics help identify where food loss is a high leverage issue and will help companies evaluate and reduce food loss.
+See the Interactive PDF.
+We recommend you right click on the link and download it to fully view the interactive features.

 Working initially in four supply chains the metrics are designed to: